reactive-python/reactpy/docs/source/getting-started/index.rst

     :octicon:`book` Read More
     ^^^^^^^^^^^^^^^^^^^^^^^^^
-    See how to run IDOM with different servers or make a custom server implementation
+    See the ways that IDOM can be run with servers or be embedded in existing applications.